WarrenLab/cellranger-nf/README.md

 output.
 If you would like to use this functionality, you will need to have CellBender installed in a conda environment.

+*N.B.* You do not need to clone this repository or otherwise download the code in it to run the pipeline.
+Nextflow takes care of pulling the pipeline from git when you run it.

 ## Configuration
 There is a sample configuration file that works for running this pipeline on Lewis included in this package (`nextflow.config`).
 If you're running this on